 Safety and Security

 Mount Mercy University maintains a Department of Public Safety.
 This department employs Student Safety Officers and Public Safety Officers.
-The Department of Public Safety provides a Public Safety Officer to be on duty 24/7 365 days a year.
-These individuals conduct campus patrols, including all campus buildings, MMU properties, and parking areas, security escorts, and provide support for on campus crisis/emergencies.
+The Department of Public Safety provides a Public Safety Officer to be on duty 24 hours a day, 365 days a year.
+These individuals conduct campus patrols including all campus buildings, owned property, and parking areas.
+They perform security escorts, and provide support for on campus crisis/emergencies.
 The Department of Public Safety is responsible for coordinating all fire and tornado drills.
 All Public Safety Officers are trained in first aid, CPR, and AED usage.
 Public Safety also works to ensure lighting is safe and appropriate and that campus first aid kits are stocked and maintained.
 The Department of Public Safety maintains and utilizes security cameras to ensure safety and security on campus.